wesm87/validate-syntax-webpack-plugin/README.md

 ## Why?

-The motivation for writing this plugin was that we had an issue in our front-end React app where some ES6 code was making its way into the app bundle, which broke the site in Internet Explorer.
-Upon investigation we discovered that the code in question was coming from one of the third-party packages we were using that was written in ES6 but was not transpiled before shipping.
-We wanted our build process to throw an error if any invalid code makes it into the compiled bundle but we couldn't find a plugin to do that, so we created one.
+The motivation for writing this plugin was that I had an issue in a React app where some ES6 code was making its way into the app bundle, which broke the site in Internet Explorer.
+Upon investigation I discovered that the code in question was coming from one of the third-party packages I was using that was written in ES6 but was not transpiled before shipping.
+I wanted my build process to throw an error if any invalid code made it into the compiled bundle but I couldn't find a plugin to do that, so I created one.

 ## Requirements